Explore the serenity, unique ecology and history of the New Jersey Pine Barrens.

 The Nature Center is open seasonally and has monthly programs posted at the office, on the Brendan T Byrne State Forest Facebook page and on kiosks in the campground and at Pakim Pond.
 Programs are creative, fun and suitable for all ages!

-Hunting is permitted in specific sections of the park and is subject to the regulations of the New Jersey Division of Fish and Wildlife regulations.
+Hunting and fishing is permitted in specific sections of the park and is subject to the regulations of the New Jersey Division of Fish and Wildlife regulations.
 Wildlife regularly hunted include deer, squirrel, rabbit and grouse.
 Areas off limits to hunting are posted throughout the forest.

 Several picnic areas with table and grills are located throughout the park.
 For larger groups, we also offer two picnic areas with an open-air pavilion and a gazebo that can be reserved.
 Area A holds a capacity of 50 people and Area B can accommodate 100 people.
 They may be reserved for a fee.
 Contact the office for reservations.
 Holidays cannot be reserved.